asherfeldmangit/AI_GENERATED_RPG/README.md

 4. Overworld (Windridge Trail) with dynamic lighting & shrine tiles.
 5. ATB battles with Elemental Resonance, Risk meter, and command menu.

+After you see the game, feel free to close the tab – **progress auto-saves** to your browser (localStorage) and will resume on your next visit.

 ---

 ## 4. Unit tests & coverage (should be 14 TS + 13 Py = 27 total)